lkilcher/dolfyn/xarray_dev_changelog.md

 			- ADCPs - individual cleaning functions
 			- ADVs - has masking methods that feed into a fill-in method

-- Refactor DOLfYN's binary readers - in progress
+- Refactor DOLfYN's binary readers - done
 		1. Binary files read into a dictionary of dictionaries using netcdf naming conventions
 			- Should be easier to debug
 		2. Need to write (adjust the file I previously created) an xarray dataset constructor that'll build off that dictionary